clearfunction/slides/free-ssl-microservice/slides.md

 ## What if I just want to play around with a sorta-secure site for free?

 * Historically SSL certs started at $100 or so - not really hobbyist level stakes in the age of weekend github projects
-* You can always generate a "snake oil" cert
+* You can always generate a "snake oil" / "self-signed" cert
 * We'll save Let's Encrypt for the end

 ---